-Two anchor points defined with x, y and z coordinates in a respective coordinating system for each set of hull and appendages shall be defined so that it will position the appendage in relation to the hull offset file.
+Anchor points defined with x, y and z coordinates in a respective coordinating system for the hull or other appendage shall be defined so that they will position the appendage in relation to the hull or other appendages.
+Two additional codes shall be defined where the local x, y and z coordinates on the appendage connect an anchor point on the hull or other appendage, as: 1- in fully extended position, and: 2- in fully retracted position.

 Additionally, two rotation angles around x and y coordinates shall be defined to align the local appendage coordinating system with the global hull offset file coordinating system.